Anything for Her

 Anything for Her (Pour elle) is a 2008 French thriller film starring Diane Kruger and Vincent Lindon, and is the directorial debut of Fred Cavayé.
-The film was remade in the United States in 2010 as The Next Three Days.
+An American remake of the film, The Next Three Days, was released in 2010 and an Indian remake, Savi, was released in 2024.

 Plot

 Julien and Lisa Aucler are a normal couple living happily with their infant son Oscar until one day, police storm into their apartment and arrest Lisa for murder.
 Then a cour d'assises sentences her to 20 years in prison.

 Three years later, Julien continues to try to find proof that Lisa is innocent, but no new evidence has turned up, and all prior evidence continues to point to her as the prime suspect.
 The victim was her boss, with whom she had a heated argument on the day of the murder.
 The scene of the crime was a parking lot outside the office and the boss was killed by a blow to the forehead caused by a fire extinguisher, on which Lisa's fingerprints were found.
 It is revealed in a flashback that an unknown woman killed the boss and took her purse before walking away and bumping into Lisa.
 During the exchange, the boss' blood was smeared on Lisa's coat.
 She saw the fire extinguisher lying on the road in front of her car, so she picked it up and put it away before driving off, unaware that her boss lay dead on the parking slot beside her.

 Seeing no other option, Julien turns to Henri Pasquet, a former criminal who has escaped from prison seven times and written a book about his escape methods.
 Pasquet explains to him that no prison is airtight and every one of them has a "key" that just has to be found.
 He also says that getting out is easy, but staying free is difficult, as most escapees make the mistake of running to their families or friends.
 With this, Pasquet advises the following to Julien: sever all family ties and flee from the country within hours, take flight from a foreign country's airport, choose the right identity for fake documents, go to a country with no ties to French communication, and have enough cash to last him and his family for several years.
 Back at home, Julien draws a mind map on the wall, using all of the ideas recorded from his conversation with Pasquet.
 For the next three months, he visits the prison, observing every security routine and looking for any irregular activity that would lead him to the "key".
 The mind map wall in his home is filled with photos and diagrams of the prison complex.